-Partner Adam Rooney comments in relation to the Google EU Antitrust fine in City A.M., The Times Law Brief and CNN Money.
+Partner Adam Rooney comments in relation to the Google EU Antitrust fine in City A.M., The Times Law Brief, CNN Money and CDR.

-Adam’s comments were published in City A.M., The Times Law Brief and CNN Money.
+Adam’s comments were published in City A.M., The Times Law Brief, CNN Money and CDR News.

 “Google is braced for further penalties from two other Brussels probes following the European Commission’s record €2.4bn (£2.1bn) fine, slapped on the firm yesterday.